Feb 22, 2022

 The proposed set includes around 1,500 pieces.

 Since I was a child I have been a big fan of pirates and the old pirate LEGO theme!
 Now as an adult I am still an avid fan of history!
-This small island fortress is therefore supposed to be a blend of nostalgic classic LEGO red coat fotresses like the Eldorado Fortress and actual real life caribbean architecture!
+This small island fortress is therefore supposed to be a blend of nostalgic classic LEGO red coat fortresses like the Eldorado Fortress and actual real life Caribbean architecture!

 The island consists of a big main castle on top of a rocky cliff and a pier beneath it.
-The caslte contains a gatehouse tower and the governor’s house!
+The castle contains a gatehouse tower and the governor’s house!

 The pier beneath the castle is fortified with 2 cannon bastions to guard the island from incoming pirate ships or Armada attacks!

 About the Builder…

 BrickHammer is a 5 times 10K LEGO Ideas Club Member.
 Yes, that’s right, FIVE of his submissions have reached 10K supporters and here’s his LEGO Ideas profile to prove it!
 He’s a very talented digital builder and posts regular updates on his Instagram, so be sure to follow him for more exciting creations.

 If you’re not familiar with his Imperial Island Fort, visit the LEGO Ideas submission webpage for additional updates.

 And, as always, swing by the LEGO Pirates Forum and share your excitement about Imperial Island Fort – maybe another LEGO Pirate themed set will go into production!
 After all, rumour has it, 21322 Pirates of Barracuda Bay is coming to the end of its run later in 2021.